redhat-performance/baremetal-deploy/README.md

 ```
 ### The Ansible `playbook-jetski-scaleup.yml`

 This playbook scales up worker nodes to the desired `scale_worker_count` mentioned in `ansible-ipi-install/group_vars/all.yml`.
-It must be executed from the same admin node (ansible machine which is used to deploy the fresh cluster using `playbook-jetski.yml`), because it refers to `ocpdeployednodeinv.json` and `ocpnondeployednodeinv.json`(originally created by `playbook-jetski.yml`) present inside `ansible-ipi-install`.
+It must be executed from the same ansible jump host (ansible machine which is used to deploy the fresh cluster using `playbook-jetski.yml`) and from the same directory because it refers to `ocpdeployednodeinv.json` and `ocpnondeployednodeinv.json`(originally created by `playbook-jetski.yml`) present inside `ansible-ipi-install`directory.

 Sample `playbook-jetski-scaleup.yml`: